Benefits Overview for New UA Employees

 All employees must complete Tier 1 trainings, including a yearly Title IX training.
 The Title IX training is located on Black Board.

-You can access the trainings via your single sign on (SSO) on myUA.
-If you are having issues with your login, please contact our Human Resources Information Systems (HRIS) Team at ua-hrishelpdesk@alaska.edu
+Employees can access the trainings via their single sign on (SSO) on myUA.
+If there are issues with logging in, please contact our Human Resources Information Systems (HRIS) Team at ua-hrishelpdesk@alaska.edu

 Required HR Address